Healthy Tahoe: Depression screenings as preventative care

 Depression screening is an important tool, and it is often the first step to connecting patients to care.
 People are routinely screened for heart disease, diabetes and cancers, as a way to detect serious illness early and start treatment as needed.
 Similarly, depression screenings are becoming a normal part of preventive care.

-Over the past two years, providers at Barton Community Health Center, Barton Pediatrics, and Barton Primary Care at Stateline Medical Center worked to increase adult and adolescent depression screening and have screened nearly 61% of their patients over the age of 12.
+Over the past year, providers at Barton Community Health Center, Barton Pediatrics, and Barton Primary Care at Stateline Medical Center worked to increase adult and adolescent depression screening and have screened nearly 68% of their patients over the age of 12.

 All people, age six and older, can be screened for depression.
 People suffering from depression may experience the following symptoms: